I made Benjamin Kakoa laugh. Several times. Hard.

-“Love you too,” she says, then hangs up.
+“Love you too,” she said before hanging up.

 Friday.
-That should give me plenty of time between now and then to finish up printing all my open orders, get to the post office, super-clean my house, set up the spare bedroom, wrap all my Christmas presents, and drive over to Walmart to stock up on tofu and vegetables and all the other vegan-friendly food I can think of.
-I eat a mostly plant-based diet to begin with, but Megan and Stacey are full-on vegan, and I would hate for them to feel like they didn’t have enough options while staying with me.
+That would still give me time to finish up printing all my open orders, get to the post office, deep clean my house, set up the spare bedroom, wrap my Christmas presents, and drive over to Walmart to stock up on all the tofu and vegetables I could find.
+Megan and Stacey were full-on vegan, and I wanted them to feel like they had plenty of options while staying with me.

-Right, first I need to make a list.
+Right, first I needed to make a list.

-My stomach rumbles, as if to say, “No, first you need food, woman.”
+My stomach rumbled, as if to say, “No, first you need food, woman.”